gajus/planton/README.md

 ## Motivation

-In every project I have undertaken, there was always a need to run a periodic task of some sorts, e.g. hard-delete after 14-day soft delete.
+In every project that I have undertaken, there was always a need to run a periodic task of some sorts, e.g. hard-delete after 14-day soft delete.
 Typically this problem is solved by using a CRON-like system that simply runs a task at a set interval.
 However, ad-hoc solutions are added as requirements evolve, e.g. the need to run a task at a different interval and concurrency depending on whether the last attempt at running the task was successful.

 Planton is a database-agnostic task scheduler for these type of tasks that abstracts logic for handling concurrency and different task scheduling strategies.